-Caroline has promoted the Marwari horse by organising private safari groups all over Rajasthan for the last decade.
+Caroline has promoted the Marwari horse by organising private safari groups all over Rajasthan for the last 15 years.
 Having experienced rides as a client, Caroline understands that a well organised and thought out itinerary, combined with 'special touches', are what make a holiday memorable.

 As founder and Chair of 'Friends of Marwari / Kathiawari Horse UK', (the UK chapter of the Indigenous Horse Society of India), Caroline has also led the promotion of the horse Bit Donation Scheme to bring about change in the use of the 'thorn bit' still found regularly in use throughout parts of rural India today.

 To prove the breeds stamina and versatility she has also convened teams from the UK for competitions within India, as well as organised educational training camps.

 Having kept horses at home in the UK for over 30 years, and successfully competed in most equestrian disciplines, Caroline regularly judges and is very much an active member of the British Riding Club movement, being Vice-Chair and Joint Official Steward of Area 11 (Surrey), and founder committee member of her local club since 1985.

 Caroline's passion for the Marwari horse and Rajasthan is infectious, as is her enthusiasm, and her aim is for others to experience and enjoy the uniqueness of a breed that has given her so many wonderful experiences.

 About Marwari Horses

 The Marwari horse breed is one of five recognised indigenous horses of India.
 The name derives from its homeland ~

 the Marwar region of Rajasthan.